Shona A. Moore, Q.C.

 Lindsay M. Lyster

 Lindsay joined Moore Edgar Lyster in April 2010 and became a partner in 2011.
 She served as a Member of the British Columbia Human Rights Tribunal between 2002 and 2010.
 Immediately prior to that, she was the Policy Director of the BC Civil Liberties Association.
-Before that, Lindsay practiced labour, employment and public law with a major national law firm for seven years, appearing before all levels of courts and tribunals.
+Before that, Lindsay practiced labour, employment and public law with a major national law firm for seven years.

-Lindsay's practice includes acting for employees and trade unions in labour, employment and human rights matters.
-She also conducts third party investigations and mediations.
-She has a particular interest in administrative and constitutional law, having appeared before all levels of courts, including the Supreme Court of Canada.
+Lindsay's practice focuses on acting for employees and trade unions in labour, employment and human rights matters.
+She has a particular interest in administrative and constitutional law, and has appeared before the Supreme Court of Canada in a number of leading constitutional and human rights cases.

 Lindsay graduated from UBC Law School in 1991 as the gold medalist, following which she clerked for Madam Justice McLachlin at the Supreme Court of Canada, before being called to the Bar in 1993.